llrtt/G-NeRF/README.md

 ## Requirements

 * CUDA toolkit 11.3 or later.
-(Why is a separate CUDA toolkit installation required?
-We use the custom CUDA extensions from the StyleGAN3 repo.
-Please see [Troubleshooting](https://github.com/NVlabs/stylegan3/blob/main/docs/troubleshooting.md#why-is-cuda-toolkit-installation-necessary)).
 * Python libraries: see [environment.yml](./eg3d/environment.yml) for exact library dependencies.
 You can use the following commands with Miniconda3 to create and activate your Python environment:
   - `cd g_nerf`
   - `conda env create -f environment.yml`